 We reserve the right to increase or decrease the exchange ratio or to make any other changes in the terms and conditions of the offer.
-However, in no event will we consummate the offer unless the registration statement of which this prospectus forms a part has been declared effective, the Vishay shares issuable in the offer have been listed on the NYSE and at least a majority of the publicly held shares of Siliconix have been validly tendered for exchange and not properly withdrawn.
+However, in no event will we consummate the offer unless the registration statement of which this prospectus forms a part has been declared effective, the Vishay shares issuable in the offer have been listed on the NYSE and at least a majority of the shares of Siliconix that we do not own of Siliconix have been validly tendered for exchange and not properly withdrawn.
+This condition will be satisfied if at least 2,924,521 shares are tendered in the offer.